Fuji-class battleship

 The Fuji class (富士型戦艦, Fuji-gata senkan) was a two-ship class of pre-dreadnought battleships built for the Imperial Japanese Navy (IJN) in the mid-1890s.
-They were the first battleships in the IJN, and were constructed in the UK as Japan lacked the industrial facilities needed to build them.
+They were the first battleships in the IJN, and were constructed in the United Kingdom, as Japan lacked the industrial facilities needed to build them.
 Their design was based on the battleships being built for the Royal Navy at that time.

 The ships participated in the Russo-Japanese War of 1904–1905, including the Battle of Port Arthur in February 1904 and two bombardments of Port Arthur during the following month.
 Yashima struck a mine off Port Arthur in May and capsized while under tow several hours later.
 Fuji fought in the Battles of the Yellow Sea and Tsushima and was lightly damaged in the latter action.
 She was reclassified as a coast defence ship in 1910 and served as a training ship for the rest of her active career.
 The ship was hulked in 1922 and converted into a barracks ship fitted with classrooms.
 Fuji was finally broken up for scrap in 1948.